-Because no one wants to feel this way, a lot of people are looking for self-esteem help, self-esteem information and self-esteem advice to learn how to help low self-esteem and build their confidence.
+Because no one wants to feel this way, a lot of people are looking for self-esteem help, self-esteem information and self-esteem advice to learn how to overcome low self-esteem and build their confidence.

 One of the best self-esteem quotes is by Maxwell Maltz who said, “Low self-esteem is like driving through life with your hand-brake on.”